gardner711/lease-sentry/specifications/website/576795-enabler.md

 - Url (/profile)
 - Accepts a profile request

-Update the profile userId to the user id in the bearer token Profile saved in "profile" container in cosmos db
+Update the profile userId to the user id in the JWT Profile saved in "profile" container in cosmos db

 ## Functional Requirements